Peer Advocacy for Impaired Nurses, LLC © 2008- 2010 All Rights Reserved.

 Is this REALLY a disease someone has chosen?

 I'll give you the first sentence above.
 They DID choose to "try" drugs or alcohol.
 But did they choose to become addicted?
 I certainly didn’t.
-The development of addiction(s)
+The development of addiction(s) is a genetically based and environmentally induced (stress, poor coping skills, and a mood altering chemical or activity that relieves the stress).
+The changes take place over a period of time (sometimes fast...sometimes slow) and aren’t usually recognized until things become “really bad”.

-Do you have a drug or alcohol “problem”?
+Do you have an alcohol problem?